cscorley/dissertation/chapters/2_related/2_tr_models.md

 an online LSI.
-Online LSI allows for incremental updates to the model without needing to know about the documents prior to model construction.  @Rehurek_2011 further extends the work of @Brand_2006 to an LSI implementation that is both online and distributed.  @Halko-etal_2011 outline a distributed algorithm , but not online.
+Online LSI allows for incremental updates to the model without needing to know about the documents prior to model construction.  @Rehurek_2011 further extends the work of @Brand_2006 to an LSI implementation that is both online and distributed.  @Halko-etal_2011 outline a distributed algorithm, but it is not online.

 ##### Latent Dirichlet Allocation